 Don’t Wait for a Field Trip to Explore the Michigan State Capitol Building

-If you’re hoping to explore the capital building yourself, this is what you need to know:
+The Capitol Building in Lansing, Michigan, is a treasure.
+If you’re hoping to explore the Capitol Building yourself, this is what you need to know:

 How to Tour the Michigan State Capitol Building

-The Michigan State Capitol moved from Detroit to Lansing location in 1847.
-The capitol building we know today was completed in 1873.
-The building was designed by Detroit architect, Elijah E. Meyers (the same architect who later planned the Texas state capitol in Austin.)
+The Michigan State Capitol moved from Detroit to Lansing in 1847.
+The Capitol Building we know today was completed in 1873.
+The building was designed by Detroit architect, Elijah E. Meyers (the same architect who later planned the Texas state capitol in Austin).

 There is a reverence of sorts when you walk into either building.